Why do we eat challah on Friday nights? Why do people wear kippot in synagogue?

 What is our relationship to God?
 How do we discuss this with our children?

-Temple Emanu-El's Religious School educates children from Kindergarten through Seventh grade on the fundamentals of Judaism: holiday celebrations, prayer, Hebrew reading, writing and elementary conversation, the concepts of "Tikkun Olam" (repairing the world) and Tzedakah (justice/charity), out historic connections to Israel, and the long-standing Jewish tradition of intellectual exploration.
+Temple Emanu-El's Religious School educates children from Kindergarten through Seventh grade on the fundamentals of Judaism: the Torah and its lessons, as well as other Jewish texts and commentaries, Shabbat and holiday celebrations, prayer, Hebrew reading, writing and elementary conversation, the concepts of "Tikkun Olam" (repairing the world) and Tzedakah (justice/charity), our historic connections to Israel, and the long-standing Jewish tradition of intellectual exploration.

-We believe that learning about Judaism should be fun, engaging, and memorable.
-Yet we are serious about our commitment to teachings our children Torah, liturgy, mitzvot, and history based on our rich tradition and through the use of our primary sources.
+We believe that learning about Judaism should be engaging and memorable, and yes, fun!
+We are committed to teaching our children Torah, liturgy, mitzvot, and history based on our rich tradition and through the use of our primary sources.

 We look forward to welcoming you and your child(ren) to our school.